Need Help or Found an Issue?

 Calm: Light winds with smooth, gentle variations

-Moderate: Moderate wind speeds with smooth, predictable patterns
+Moderate: Moderate wind speeds with smooth patterns

-Strong: Strong winds with smooth, consistent flow
+Strong: Strong winds with consistent flow

 Controls